 Unity has changed the way we import assets from the asset store in the recent Unity versions.
 Earlier you can open a window inside the Unity editor and import the asset directly to your project.
 But from Unity 2020 if you open the asset store window you will see a message as in the picture below.

 Now you need to use the package manager to import your assets.
-Let’s go into this in a step-by-step manner.
+Let’s go into this in a step-by-step manner as importing assets is a crucial step in learning Unity.

 Step1: Add to My Asset list